 Normalization of tone and motility of the articulatory apparatus;

-increase in strength and duration of exhalation;
+increasing the force and duration of exhalation;

 development of hand manipulations;